tomeshnet/toronto-community-network-docs/src/network/protocol-babel.md

 ## When is babeld needed

-Babel is only required when your node routes ips or a subnet that was not provided by a remote node.
+Babel is only required when your node routes IPs or a subnet that was not provided by a remote node.

 ## Babeld console